openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

   in the template.yaml file of the model
 * `"dataset_name"` -- the value is a string that is the name of the dataset, note that we use known pre-defined names for the datasets on our CI
-* `"usecase"` -- the value is a string, if it is equal to `"reallife"` then validation will be run for the tests
+* `"usecase"` -- the value is a string, if it is equal to `REALLIFE_USECASE_CONSTANT="reallife"` then validation will be run for the tests

 Also typical non-mandatory keys of the dicts are
 * `"num_training_iters"` or `"num_training_epochs"` or `"patience"` -- integer the parameter